-Personalised Educational Games
+Personalised Educational Games (PhD project)

 In 2009, Utrecht University and TNO joined forces in a research project aimed at the automation of personalized scenario-based training.
 I’m still thankful that I got to work on this topic under the supervision of Dr. Karel van den Bosch, Prof. dr. John-Jules Meyer, and Prof. dr. Mark Neerincx.

 Scenario-based training engages learners in the reenactment of short storylines ecompassing real-life situations, i.e. situations that learners may actually experience in their future profession.
 Even though scenario-based training is useful for any type of profession, it is particularly feasible for the training of complex high-risk professions that heavily rely on decision-making and situation awareness.
 Examples of such professions are the military, police, emergency health care, crisis management, and the fire department.

 Virtual worlds are increasingly used as a medium for scenario-based training so as to create more training opportunities for learners.
 To take away the need for additional people to control, for instance, non-player characters (e.g. opponents or team players), recent efforts have focused on the inclusion of Artificial Intelligence (AI) to automatically control such parts of the virtual world.